carol-df/tide-times/README.md

 If you have an echo spot or echo show the tide times are displayed for you, and you can touch a list item from the county list of stations to have the tide times displayed for you.

-The available counties are : Bristol, Buckinghamshire, Cambridgeshire, Cheshire, Cornwall, County Durham, Cumberland, Devon, Dorset, East Riding of Yorkshire, East Sussex, Essex and Gloucestershire.
+The available counties are those in England.
 More to come very soon.

 If you don't know the name of a tidal station but it is in Cornwall, for example:
 'Ask Tide Times for stations in Cornwall'